 Everyone meet Lincoln!
 Lincoln was first known as Marshmallow when he came into our care, and after a brief stint in his foster home was adopted by the family who cared for him.
-This little wire-haired old-man-looking puppy was surrendered to us after a family dog had an unwanted litter of puppies, which is a common occurrence for unaltered animals.
-(Please visit Fredspca.org/cmc to get low cost spay/neuter!)
+This little wire-haired, old-man-looking puppy was surrendered to us after a family dog had an unwanted litter of puppies, which is a common occurrence for unaltered animals.
+(Please visit Fredspca.org/PETSPROGRAM for access to low cost spay & neuter!)
 We did not know who mom or dad was – only that this ball of fluff deserved a home that loved him as much as he’d love them.

 Stephanie and her daughter began fostering with the FredSPCA in 2017, and Lincoln was their very first foster, and the only one they’ve adopted!
 They knew that Lincoln was right for them, and their home and hearts had aligned with Lincoln and all of his antics.

 Since adoption, Stephanie, her daughter and Lincoln have fostered 66 animals with us!
-We are so lucky to have this family as a integral part of our Fred Foster Fam.
+We are so lucky to have this family as an integral part of our Fred Foster Fam.

 “ All dogs are individuals means: We owe it to all dogs to see them for who they really are, free of prejudice, stereotypes, and assumptions that are based on a known pedigree, a breed label guess, physical appearance, or their past history.
 Just a small handful of genes will determine how a dog looks on the outside.
 It’s not even 1% of their genome.
 And yet, we frequently make enormous, life changing assumptions about dogs based on that 0.25%”